andreideusteanu2/sample_project/.ipynb_checkpoints/README-checkpoint.md

     - Country, Region, City -> acted as blocking columns gradually eliminating them
     - Domain and Site Name -> sort the datasets by these columns and take the 3 nearest neighbours from the left dataset to the right dataset
     - Fuzzy Match using Jaro-Winkler similarity score.
 If the score was above 0.85 it was considered a match
+- the matching is represented in code using the file:matching.py, function:match which calls upon the function:get_matches to do the Sorted Neighbours pairs and calculate Jaro-Winkler similarity score.
 - at each stage of logic data was written in a Google Cloud Storage bucket in a directory corresponding to the pairs of datasets
     - Facebook Google https://console.cloud.google.com/storage/browser/soleadify_sample_data/facebook_google_matches
     - Facebook Website https://console.cloud.google.com/storage/browser/soleadify_sample_data/facebook_website_matches